Advice for students applying to graduate programs

 PhD admissions in economics and finance will typically look for a strong math background, research experience, and a clear understanding that a PhD program trains you to do research.
 Courses in economics and finance are secondary.
 Real analysis is not.
 Lots of people apply (successfully) with majors in mathematics, computer science, physics, and other quantitative fields.
 Research experience includes working as a research assistant and doing original work on your own.

 Don't let this scare you.
 We have good students here and the rest of the world understands that.
 We've sent students to good PhD programs in the recent past, and expect to send more in the future.
 The key is to understand early in your undergraduate career what it will take -- namely, math courses.
 If you're a senior now and think it's too late, you might consider a masters program.
 One of the best is the LSE's MSc program, which has a strong international reputation.
 If you have another program in mind, let us know and we'll see what we can find out about it.

 None of this is a secret, but you might want to check other sources.
 Speak to your professors, ask friends with similar interests, and so on.
 See also:

 Q4.
 Should I do economics or finance?

 If you're interested in economics, the answer is obvious.
 If you're interested in finance, it's not.
-I'm an economist, so you should ask others, too.
-But my view is that economics gives you broader training than finance, and this breadth is extremely useful, even if your ultimate goal is to work in finance.
+We're economists, so you should ask others, too.
+But our view is that economics gives you broader training than finance, and this breadth is extremely useful even if your ultimate goal is to work in finance.
 At NYU, our finance department hires as many people with economics PhDs as finance PhDs.
 If you're interested in finance, the best option is probably to enter a program where economics and finance are closely linked.
 That's true of most of the top finance programs.